kwccoin/6502_solving_de/README.md

 Doesn't matter which operation we use (plus, mul or div).
 The result will always in the second position (0x8).
 In division the second one (0x8) is the divisor.

-So we put the numbers in position in the monitor (radix: hex):
+So we put the numbers in position with the monitor (radix: hex):

 ```
 fill 4 81 60 0 0 7D 40 0 0